contribute-torque/torque-blockchain-downloader/README.md

-      --disable-seed                  if we are allowed to seed the torrent while downloading --download-only                 download the blockchain but don't import --force                         if we should remove the current chain -h, --help                          help for stellite-blockchain-downloader
+      --disable-seed                  if we are allowed to seed the torrent while downloading --download-only                 download the blockchain but don't import --force                         if we should remove the current chain -h, --help                          help for torque-blockchain-downloader
       --import-tool-path string       set the path to the import tool if in other location --manifest-url string           set the manifest URL -m, --method string                 set the download method.
 Available 'direct' or 'torrent' (default "torrent")